Board of Trustees

 The trustees serve without compensation for overlapping terms of five years.
 The City Council of the City of Meridian appoints the board members.

 Jamie Cater, a native of Meridian, is a lifelong resident of Lauderdale County.
 Cater, an alumna of Meridian Community College, graduated from Mississippi State University.
 She is the owner of Cater’s Market in Meridian and Starkville and was previously a pharmaceutical representative for Searle.
 A past president of the Junior Auxiliary of Meridian as well as sponsorship chairman of the organization, Cater is co-founder of the Around Town Carousels Abound project, and a former member of the board of directors for the East Mississippi Business Development Corp.
 She is a member of First Christian Church in Meridian.
-A board member of the MCC Foundation, Cater began her term as a board of trustee member for the College in 2014.
+Cater began her term as a board of trustee member for the College in 2014.